rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 The design of Bitcoin is to solve the problems of fiat money.
-As such, if Bitcoin is truth then it will inevitably become the money of international settlement, ending the era of fiat money.
+As such, if Bitcoin is true then it will inevitably become the money of international settlement, ending the era of fiat money.